 I would do this three or four times, with the aim of doing ten but always fall asleep before.
 This breathing exercise, called the complete yogic breath, is so calming and relaxing it’s the best way to nod off, EVER.

 Getting the body into a truly relaxed state just before sleep seems to be the key for a good night’s rest.
-Sometimes I’m up late working, glued to my phone, iPad or computer (like now!) so tumbling into bed alert and awake with adrenalin is far from ideal.
+Sometimes I’m up late working, glued to my phone, iPad or computer (like now!) so tumbling into bed, wired with adrenalin is far from ideal.

-Since learning and using the yogic breath, I fall asleep within a few minutes, if not in a flash, almost every night without fail.
+Since learning and using the yogic breath, I fall asleep within a few minutes, if not in a flash, almost every night.
+But most importantly my the breathwork slows my nervous system so it’s no longer still fired up from the day.

 One year one…